Neural Darwinism: Population thinking – somatic selective systems

 Illustration of disulfide bridges (red) linking the light (L, green) and heavy (H, purple) chains of Immunoglobulin G (IgG) antibody.
 The variable (V) regions are located at the antigen-binding end; and, the constant (C) domains form the primary frame of the IgG molecule.
 Another disulfide bridge holds the two symmetrical units made up of a light chain (V_{L}+C_{L}) and a heavy chain (V_{H}+C_{H}1+C_{H}2+C_{H}3) together to form the completed antibody.
 (Note: Work by Rodney Porter with the enzyme papain resulted in cleavage of the antibody into Fab and Fc fragments, while work by Gerald Edelman lead to the reduction of the disulfide bridges so as to separate the molecule into light- and heavy-chain fragments.
 Together, this work allowed the antibody structure to be sequenced and reconstructed, resulting in the awarding of the Nobel Prize in Physiology or Medicine in 1972.)

 Clonal selection theory (CST): hematopoietic stem cells (1) differentiate and undergo genetic rearrangement to produce a population of cells possessing a wide range of pre-existing diversity with respect to antibody expression (2).
 Lymphocytes expressing antibodies that would lead to autoimmunity are filtered from the population (3), while the rest of the population represents a degenerate pool of diversity (4) where antigen-selected variants (5) can be differentially amplified in response (6).
 Once the antigen has been cleared, the responding population will decrease, but not by as much as it was amplified, leaving behind a boosted capacity to respond to future incursions by the antigen – a form of enhanced recognition and memory within the system.

 Edelman was inspired by the successes of fellow Nobel laureate Frank MacFarlane Burnet and his clonal selection theory (CST) of acquired antigen immunity by differential amplification of pre-existing variation within the finite pool of lymphocytes in the immune system.
 The population of variant lymphocytes within the body mirrored the variant populations of organisms in the ecology.
-Pre-existing diversity is the engine of adaption in the evolution of populations.
+Pre-existing diversity is the engine of adaptation in the evolution of populations.